Greenlawn Cemetery (Indianapolis, Indiana): History

 In 1866, the U.S. government authorized a National Cemetery for Indianapolis in Section 10 of Crown Hill and made arrangements for the removal of the soldiers from Greenlawn.
-Within a few months the bodies of the Union soldiers buried at Greenlawn were moved to the National Cemetery.
+Within a few months the bodies of the Union soldiers buried at Greenlawn had been moved to the National Cemetery.
 On October 19, 1866, the remains of Matthew Quigley, a former member of Company A, Thirteenth Regiment, became the first of several hundred Union soldiers from Greenlawn to be interred at Crown Hill.
 By November 1866, the bodies of 707 Union soldiers had been moved from Greenlawn to Crown Hill.
 In 1870, the Confederate remains were moved from along the Vandalia tracks to deeper in Greenlawn Cemetery in order to create room for the Vandalia Railroad to build new tracks and an engine house.
 In 1931 industrial development around Greenlawn Cemetery required the remains of the 1,616 Confederate prisoners to be moved to Crown Hill, where they were interred in a mass grave known as the Confederate Mound in Section 32 of Crown Hill.

 The movement of buried dead was not uncommon in early American history.
 Crown Hill Cemetery utilized the idea of a permanent resting place in their advertisements as a sales tool to attract potential buyers to their plots.
 Several of the individuals buried in Greenlawn were later moved to Crown Hill, including Indiana governors Noah Noble and James Whitcomb.

 On December 11, 1889, the Indianapolis Sun described Greenlawn Cemetery as "one of the most dilapidated cemeteries in the state" with fallen tombstones and unkempt bushes hiding the grave markers of those interred.
 The newspaper article went on to describe the surrounding infrastructure's effect on the cemetery's atmosphere, including noise pollution created by the trains along Kentucky Avenue and the Evansville and Terre Haute locomotive roundhouse.
 The area also suffered from odors created by a smokehouse, powder mills, and a fruit house.
 In the 1870s there was also a pork slaughterhouse that bordered the north side of Greenlawn.